 This is confidential resource center available to the UNM community on North Campus located at 917 Vassar.
 Services include those provided by the UNM Women's Resource Center and Accessibility Resource Center.
-For more information on services: Vassar House
+For more information on services: https://hsc.unm.edu/academic-affairs/vassar-house.html